rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/integrate-frontend.md

    });
    ```

-## Running the frontend:
+## Run the frontend

-Finally, we execute a local web server to test the HTML file using the command.
+Finally, we execute a local web server to test the HTML file using the following command:

 ```shell
 npx http-server